-you can use this command in the document body to insert the contents of another file.
-Note that LATEX will start a new page before processing the material input from filename.
+you can use this command in the document body to insert the contents of another file named filename.tex.
+Note that LATEX will start a new page before processing the material input from filename.tex.

 The second command can be used in the preamble.
 It allows you to instruct LATEX to only input some of the \included files.